flashxio/FlashX-doc/index.md

 FlashX performs data analytics in the form of graphs and matrices.
 It runs on a variety of hardware and can utilize solid-state drives (SSDs) to scale to large datasets in a single machine.
-The goal of FlashX is process massive datasets more efficiently in a single machine.
+The goal of FlashX is to process massive datasets with extreme efficiency in a single machine.
+Right now, FlashX provides the R programming interface.

 FlashX has three main components: